 ICC arbitration focusing on the interpretation of the deadlock provisions in a Joint Venture Agreement for the construction of an hydroelectric power plant in a major African state.*

-ICC arbitration between a provider and a trader of electricity regarding the adequacy of said electricity with contractual provisions on renewable sources.*
+ICC arbitration between a provider and a trader of electricity regarding the conformity of said electricity with contractual provisions on renewable sources.*

 Ad hoc arbitration relating to the acquisition of a major Spanish bank.*